 Australia in talks with U.S. to supply infant formula

-June 1 (Reuters) - Australia is in talks with the United States to supply infant formula, an Australian government spokesperson said on Wednesday, after the apex U.S. health regulator relaxed its import policy to address a nationwide shortage of baby food.
+June 1 (Reuters) - Australia is in talks with the United States to supply baby food, an Australian government spokesperson said on Wednesday, after the apex U.S. health regulator relaxed its import policy to address a nationwide shortage.

-Reuters reported earlier this week that several dairy companies in Australia and New Zealand have already submitted applications to the U.S. Food and Drug Administration to supply infant formula.
+Makers of baby food globally are exploring opportunities of supplying to the U.S. after the easing of import norms.
+Two million cans of formula from the UK are headed to American shores, while Bubs Australia BUB.AX struck a deal with the U.S. Food and Drug Administration (FDA) last week to supply 1.25 million cans.

+Several dairy firms in Australia and New Zealand, including the world's biggest dairy exporter Fonterra FCG.NZ, were also in similar discussions with the FDA, Reuters reported on Monday.

+Meanwhile, a spokesperson for New Zealand's Ministry of Primary Industry said the country was "in a good position" to supply to the U.S. market and help them tackle the shortage.

+He added that the decision to ship baby food to the U.S. rested exclusively with the manufacturers.

-(Reporting by Harish Sridharan and Rushil Dutta in Bengaluru; Editing by Christopher Cushing)
+(Reporting by Harish Sridharan and Rushil Dutta in Bengaluru; Editing by Christopher Cushing and Rashmi Aich)

 ((Harish.Sridharan@thomsonreuters.com;))